Shadow-Vanguard/Image_captioning_and_segmentation/README.md

-since my dataset was so large i didnt pudh it to my git
+since my dataset was so large i didnt push it to my git